-Name, Age, First Became A Director Business Experience During the Past Five Years, Other Directorships, Current Committee Memberships and Board Qualifications Ronald C. Whitaker Age 73 Director since June, 2006 Mr. Whitaker served as the President and CEO of Hyco International from 2003 and as a member of its Board from 2001 until his retirement in 2011.
-In 2013, he joined the Board of Payne & Dolan (now Walbec Group), a family owned road construction business based in Wisconsin, and currently serves as a member of the Compensation Committee and is the Chairman of the Special Litigation Committee.
+Name, Age, First Became A Director Business Experience During the Past Five Years, Other Directorships, Current Committee Memberships and Board Qualifications Ronald C. Whitaker Age 74 Director since June, 2006 Mr. Whitaker served as the President and CEO of Hyco International from 2003 and as a member of its Board from 2001 until his retirement in 2011.
+In 2013, he joined the Board of Payne & Dolan (now Walbec Group), a family-owned road construction business based in Wisconsin, and currently serves as a member of the Compensation Committee and is the Chairman of the Special Litigation Committee.
 Mr. Whitaker was a Board member of Global Brass and Copper Holdings, Inc. from 2011-2019, and served as the Chairman of its Compensation Committee and as a member of its Audit, and Nominating and Corporate Governance Committees.
 He was the Chairman of the Indiana University Manufacturing Policy Initiative at the School of Public and Environmental Affairs from June 2017 to 2020.
 He has been a member of the Advisory Board for the Manufacturing Policy Initiative at the Indiana University School of Public and Environmental Affairs since June 2017.
 Mr. Whitaker was a Board member of Pangborn Corporation from 2006 to 2015 and served as the chair of its Compensation Committee.
 He was a member of the Board and Executive Committee of Strategic Distribution, Inc., and was its President and CEO from 2000 to 2003.
 Mr. Whitaker was the President and CEO of Johnson Outdoors from 1996 to 2000, and CEO, President and Chairman of the Board of Colt's Manufacturing Co., Inc. from 1992 to 1995.
 He is a former Board member of Firearms Training Systems, Group Decco, Michigan Seamless Tube, Precision Navigation, Inc.; Weirton Steel Corporation and Code Alarm, and a former Trustee of the College of Wooster.
-Mr. Whitaker's significant executive, board and the Audit Committees.
-The Board believes that Mr. Whitaker's significant executive, board and firearms industry experience, and his knowledge of the Company's products qualify him to serve on the Board of Directors.
-Phillip C. Widman Age 66 Director since January, 2010 Mr. Widman was the Senior Vice President and Chief Financial Officer of Terex Corporation from 2002 until his retirement in 2013.
+Mr. Whitaker has been the Chairman of the Company's Board of Directors since 2019 and is currently a member of the Compensation and Audit Committees.
+The Board believes that Mr. Whitaker's significant executive, board and firearms industry experience, and his knowledge of the Company's products, qualify him to serve on the Board of Directors.
+Phillip C. Widman Age 67 Director since January, 2010 Mr. Widman was the Senior Vice President and Chief Financial Officer of Terex Corporation from 2002 until his retirement in 2013.
 In 2014, Mr. Widman joined the Board of Directors of Harsco Corporation, where he serves as the Chairman of its Audit Committee, and a member of its Governance Committee.
 Also in 2014, Mr. Widman joined the Board of Directors of Vectrus, Inc. and serves as a member of its Audit and Compensation Committees.
 He served as a Board and Nominating and Governance Committee member, and as Audit Committee chair, of Lubrizol Corp from November 2008 until September 2011.
 Mr. Widman was the Executive Vice President and Chief Financial Officer of Philip Services Corporation from 1998 to 2001.
-Mr. Widman currently is Chairman of the Company's Audit Committee, and a member of the Risk Oversight and Capital Policy Committees.
+Mr. Widman currently is Chairman of the Company's Risk Oversight Committee, and a member of the Compensation and Capital Policy Committees.
 The Board believes that Mr. Widman's extensive business management, board and audit committee experience, financial expertise and personal experience in the shooting sports qualify him to serve on the Board of Directors.